COMMON TYPES OF HAND AND WRIST GROWTHS

 Though cancerous tumors on the hand and wrist are rare, they sometimes do occur.
 The most common types of cancer affecting the hand or wrist are skin cancers, such as squamous cell carcinoma, basal cell carcinoma, and melanoma.

 Houston hand surgeon Dr. Fiore is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
-For more information about tumors, or to schedule a consultation, call Cy-Fair Hand and Wrist Surgical Associates at (281) 970-8002.
+For more information about tumors, or to schedule a consultation, call Fiore Hand & Wrist Surgical Associates at (281) 970-8002.